-Refusal to characterize illegal harvest of marine resources as deviant behaviour for local North Andros residents, despite its pervasive nature, may reflect rejection of stateimposed alienation from marine resources.
-Informants did not accept what MacDonald (2005) described as 'green governmentality', where marine resources reflect state-sanctioned entitlements, rendering local resource users as de facto poachers.
-Further, most residents did not consider the regulations legitimate enough to either learn about, or to use as moral guideposts for personal harvesting behaviours.
+Refusal to characterize illegal harvest of marine resources as deviant behavior for local North Andros residents, despite its pervasive nature, may reflect rejection of state-imposed alienation from marine resources.
+Informants did not accept what MacDonald (2005) described as "green governmentality," where marine resources reflect state sanctioned entitlements, rendering local resource users as de facto poachers.
+Further, most residents did not consider the regulations legitimate enough to either learn about, or to use as moral guideposts for personal harvesting behaviors.
 Interestingly, informants were willing to accept colonial governance when imposed on illegal harvest conducted by people from other nations or Bahamian users from other islands with more expensive equipment as a way to protect local resources from depletion.
 Indeed, poaching was not recognized except in association with outsiders.
 Not only did informants characterize poaching as morally wrong when applied exclusively to outsiders, they also tended to consider illegal harvest conducted by outsiders (but not locals) a serious threat to local ecosystems.
 Thus, despite rejecting colonial governance in local contexts, they tacitly recognized its potential conservation benefits when applied to outsiders.
-This finding adds complexity to scholarship suggesting illegal harvest in similar contexts may be explained by locals rejecting neo-liberal colonialism (Peterson et al. 2016).
+This finding adds complexity to scholarship suggesting illegal harvest in similar contexts may be explained by locals rejecting neoliberal colonialism (XXXX, 2016).
 Rather than simply rejecting the approach, locals strategically accept elements that are most likely to protect their own livelihoods.
-This should not be surprising as research on protected areas has begun to illuminate how local actors exert what power they have to protect their livelihoods in strategic ways, rather than operating as passive objects (Holmes 2007).
+This should not be surprising as research on protected areas has begun to illuminate how local actors exert what power they have to protect their livelihoods in strategic ways, rather than operating as passive objects (Holmes, 2007).

-The legacy of colonialism also may contribute to why residents did not characterize illegal harvest of marine resources by local residents as poaching or even problematic (Peterson et al. 2016).
-Marine resources were vital to the survival of marginalized peoples on Andros since the island was settled by the Lucayuns in 500 AD (Craton and Saunders 1992), but modern marine harvest regulations and protected areas on Andros were initiated by the British Colonial Empire (Prendergast and Adams 2003), and maintained and expanded upon by the Bahamian government and BNT with a process that our informants considered largely independent of local influence.
+The legacy of colonialism also may contribute to why residents did not characterize illegal harvest of marine resources by local residents as poaching or even problematic (XXXX, 2016).
+Marine resources were vital to the survival of marginalized peoples on Andros since the island was settled by the Lucayuns in 500AD (Craton & Saunders, 1992), but modern marine harvest regulations and protected areas on Andros were initiated by the British Colonial Empire (Prendergast & Adams, 2003), and maintained and expanded upon by the Bahamian government and BNT with a process that our informants considered largely independent of local influence.
 Such a model of colonial and market dominance over harvest regulations in rural areas is not unique to Andros.
-Indeed, such hegemony over governance creates the context for fisheries and wildlife crime in much of Africa and Asia (Mkumbukwa 2008; Peterson et al. 2011; Davis and Ruddle 2012).
+Indeed, such hegemony over governance creates the context for fisheries and wildlife crime in much of Africa and Asia (Davis & Ruddle, 2012, Mkumbukwa, 2008, XXXX, 2011).
 As documented in Kamwengo (1999), the people of Zambia did not regard poaching as a crime.
 Steinhart (2006) suggested conservation triumphs in British post-colonial Kenya represented tragic events that disenfranchised local people and converted traditional livelihoods into social deviance.
-The government, under the mask of conservation, used new wildlife regulations to reserve resources for wealthy offsite hunters willing to pay for their use (Prendergast and Adams 2003; Steinhart 2006).
+The government, under the mask of conservation, used new wildlife regulations to reserve resources for wealthy off-site hunters willing to pay for their use (Prendergast & Adams, 2003, Steinhart, 2006).

-We found that many Androsians with strong reliance on natural resources believed this practice also occurred in The Bahamas, in the form of governance intended to protect sport-fishing for the valuable tourism industry (Department of Fisheries 2003).
-Our informants considered several marine species now labelled as sport fish by the government, including bonefish (Albula vulpes), as food sources, and were unhappy about perceived control over harvest regulations by social elites.
-Reinforcing this notion, prior work in The Bahamas found that residents with greater reliance on fishing had lower support for creation of marine protected areas (MPAs), while Bahamians with greater reliance on tourism had greater support for MPAs (Broad and Sanchirico 2008).
+We found that many Androsians with strong reliance on natural resources believed this practice also occurred in The Bahamas, in the form of governance intended to protect sport-fishing for the valuable tourism industry (Department of Fisheries, 2003).
+Our informants considered several marine species now labeled as sport fish by the government, including bonefish (Albula vulpes), as food sources, and were unhappy about perceived control over harvest regulations by social elites.
+Reinforcing this notion, prior work in The Bahamas found that residents with greater reliance on fishing had lower support for creation of marine protected areas (MPAs), while Bahamians with greater reliance on tourism had greater support for MPAs (Broad & Sanchirico, 2008).